-Maria Joanna Juchnowska is a Polish designer working in Oslo.
-First and foremost she does ceramics – she uses this medium to create both everyday use items, jewellery and sculptural forms, often accompanied by video and performance art.
-She is interested in craft and ceramics handwork and also in utilising industrial production leftovers.
+Maria Joanna Juchnowska is a Polish designer who works in Oslo.
+She is first and foremost a creator of ceramics – she uses this medium to create both everyday use items, jewellery and sculptural forms, often accompanied by video and performance art.
+She is interested in craft and ceramics handwork and as well as in utilising the leftovers of industrial production.

 In 2010, during her stay in Sweden, she established her own studio named Mari JJ Design.
-In 2012 she moved to London, where she worked as a Learning Assistant and a Visitor Experience Assistant in Tate Modern and Tate Britain until 2014.
-Since 2014 she works in Trafo Kunsthall in the Norwegian city Asker.
-In 2017 she established cooperation with the Meissen Manufacture in Germany for which she designs jewellery and ornamental objects.
+In 2012 she moved to London, where she worked as a Learning Assistant and a Visitor Experience Assistant in the Tate Modern and Tate Britain until 2014.
+Since 2014 she has worked in Trafo Kunsthall in the Norwegian city Asker.
+In 2017 she started cooperating with the Meissen Manufacture in Germany for which she designs jewellery and ornamental objects.

 It is a work about the body, my body, which I transform in various ways to tell the story of the ‘death of the body’ and connect them with other factors such as the passage of time, the process, beauty and ugliness.
 In this way, I try to point out the hidden theme of death excluded from the contemporary societies.

 In 2015 Juchnowska created a work titled Syria – a set of hand-painted ceramic sculptures.
 In a symbolic manner, they pertain to the humanitarian crisis connected to the war in Syria and to the media’s message about it.